Monash Aboriginal and Torres Strait Islander Framework (2019-2030)

-The Framework has been developed to closely align with the University’s overarching strategy, Focus Monash, and its component education and research agendas, Focus Education and Focus Research, as well as Monash’s Reconciliation Action Plan (RAP).
+The Framework has been developed to closely align with the University’s overarching strategy and its component education and research agendas, as well as Monash’s Reconciliation Action Plan (RAP).
 It is the first of its kind at Monash, pulling together all of our ambitions across the Indigenous space.

 Reconciliation Action Plan

 The Monash Reconciliation Action Plan 2016-2018 was launched on Elders Day in October 2015 by the Vice-Chancellor, Professor Margaret Gardner, and former Chair of the Indigenous Advisory Council, Professor Colin Bourke.
 This is the second RAP for the University and is part of the overarching strategic framework for Indigenous matters at Monash.
 The RAP affirms our commitment to advancing the education and employment aspirations of Indigenous people.

 - Download the Reconciliation Action Plan 2016-18 (PDF, 7.74 MB)

 - Download the Reconciliation Action Plan 2013-14 (PDF, 0.97 MB)